NucleusEngineering/hack-your-pipe/01_ingest_and_transform/12_solution/README.md

 **Weaknesses:**
 - No graphic interface to explore data transformation steps
-- Only one-at-a-time datapoint handling, aggregations over multiple datapoints only possible once in BigQuery
+- Only one-at-a-time data point handling, aggregations over multiple data points only possible once in BigQuery

 ### III.
 High-Volume ETL pipelines with complex aggregations using Dataflow